7.3 Sport, youth fitness and physical activity

 On this page

-The 2015-2016 Youth Participation Governmental Programme (Rządowy Program Aktywności Społecznej Młodzieży na lata 2015-2016) (the Programme was monitored by the Managing Institution and the Public Benefit Activity Council) was another document describing strategies and policies concerning the promotion of the role of youth sports.
-It encouraged young people to become fit and become involved in physical activity and was directly addressed to them.
-The Programme was implemented using State funds and its priority Passions and Interests indicated support for activities in the field of physical activity and sport, excluding sport activities organised as part of the National System of Youth Sport.
-Currently, data illustrating the functioning of the National System of Youth Sport (Systemu Sportu Młodzieżowego) is available.
-The System was, however, intended only for "young sporting talents" and placed emphasis on "providing this group with optimum conditions for training and rising their performance.
-It also identified competitors with high sporting potential who would undergo further training in the sporting establishments and national teams of Polish sporting associations in order to represent Poland in international sporting competitions in all age groups, especially in Olympic sports".
+The 2015-2016 Youth Participation Governmental Programme (Rządowy Program Aktywności Społecznej Młodzieży na lata 2015-2016) functioned between years 2015 and 2016.
+Currently, data is available only on sport activities organised as part of the National System of Youth Sport (Systemu Sportu Młodzieżowego) is available.
+The System was, however, intended only for "young sporting talents" It also identified competitors with high sporting potential who would undergo further training in the sporting establishments and national teams of Polish sporting associations in order to represent Poland in international sporting competitions in all age groups, especially in Olympic sports".

 Another programme taking action on physical activity is entitled the Programme of Financing Tasks Relating to the Organisation and Conduct of Activities Supporting and Supervising Youth Sport financed by Fund of Physical Culture Development.
 (Program dofinansowania zadań związanych z organizowaniem i prowadzeniem działalności wspierającej i kontrolnej sportu młodzieżowego ze środków Funduszu Rozwoju Kultury Fizycznej).
 In last few years, it was financed by the Physical Culture Development Fund, implemented by external entities and monitored by the Minister of Sports.
 It mainly emphasised the training of young sporting talents and sports competition and was financed by the Physical Culture Development Fund, remaining at the disposal of the Minister of Sports and Tourism.
 There is also a programme entitled All Children’s Sports (Sport wszystkich dzieci) launched by the Ministry of Sports and "emphasising the dissemination of physical activity among children and young people, including the equalisation of their chances in accessing structured physical activity", and - in the long run - "the promotion of healthy and active lifestyle and changing social attitudes to physical activity".

 The universality of the programme entitled All Children’s Sports makes it worthwhile to have a closer look at the tasks that are financed as part thereof: (1) Local Sports Animator mainly focusses on "supporting the development of children and young people by boosting their physical activity leading to improved fitness, motor skills, health and the quality of life, providing opportunities (by equalising chances of access regardless of parents’ financial situation) to the biggest possible group of children and young people to participate in organised, regular and attractive sport activities".
 Interestingly, the educational and preventive role of sports is emphasised here, as the Programme intends to "combat social pathologies, especially interpersonal violence and aggression, provide assistance to impoverished and socially excluded groups".
 The Programme involves the participation of local government units and economic communities, (2) "Supporting the organisation of sporting events for children and youth, promoting their physical activity and providing opportunities for participation in interdisciplinary sporting competitions" and, again, educational objectives such as "promoting fair play or reducing aggression and pathologies as well as removing inequalities in children’s and young people’s access to sport regardless of their parents’ financial situation".
 Unlike the programmes mentioned before, the activities of this Programme are also intended for "schoolchildren who are less gifted athletes".
 The third financed task under the project, that is "supporting projects implemented by Polish sports associations to promote children’s and young people’s physical activity", is also seen in a broad social context.
+Within the Physical Culture Development Fund, programmes directed towards schoolchildren (School Sports Club) and academic youth (Academic Sport) are being financed.
 Physical activity is one of the methods of promoting social inclusion as presented in the document entitled Active Forms of Combating Social Exclusion - a New 2020 Dimension (Aktywne formy przeciwdziałania wykluczeniu społecznemu – nowy wymiar 2020) - one (optional ) type of activities consists in health education understood as activities focussing on physical activity and sports, leisure, sightseeing and social tourism, including the organisation of rallies, orienteering and themed races.

 The remaining activities promoting physical activity in line with broader social objectives, including those relating to health, are contained in the Act on Upbringing in Sobriety and Counteracting Alcoholism (Ustawa o wychowaniu w trzeźwości i przeciwdziałaniu alkoholizmowi) which mentions the Fund for Sporting Activities for Schoolchildren and its objective - "financing schoolchildren’s sporting activities provided by sports clubs operating as associations and other non-governmental organisations whose statutory activities include the implementation of tasks relating to the promotion of physical culture among children and young people as well as financing activities organised by local government units and tasks described in public health regulations relating to physical activity".
 Grants for sporting activities for schoolchildren which are awarded by the Minister of Sports as part of the task Sports for All (Sport dla wszystkich) provide for the promotion of schoolchildren’s sports in concrete fields, such as winter sports, swimming classes for everyone and activities involving elements of corrective gymnastics and compensation exercises.